discordjs/guide/guide/command-handling/README.md

 });
 ```

-If there isn't a command with that name, exit early.
+If there isn't a command with that name, you don't need to do anything further, so exit early with `return`.
 If there is, `.get()` the command, call its `.execute()` method, and pass in your `message` and `args` variables as its arguments.
 In case something goes wrong, log the error and report back to the member to let them know.

 And that's it!
 Whenever you want to add a new command, you make a new file in your `commands` directory, name it what you want, and then do what you did for the other commands.